andre8liu/YOLO_VIA/README.md

 8. Since the weights file can range from 50MB to several GB, the file will be sent as chunks to the client side for the user to download when they click the download button.

+More Detailed Work Flow:

+Will write a detailed work flow of all the files!